-As I walked around the room with my guitar, groups of students raised their hands, asking “Can you come check ours?”
+As I walked around the room with my guitar, groups of students raised their hands, asking “Can you come check ours!?”
 I approached and sang the lyrics they had written, strumming along to check their rhythm.

 Literary Response as Song

-In my class, we begin the year with stories about “courage,” from the physical courage of Brian in Hatchet to the moral courage of Sugihara in Passage to Freedom.
+In my class, we begin the year with stories about “courage,” from the physical courage of Brian in Hatchet to the moral courage of Sugihara-san in Passage to Freedom.
 As an exercise in literary response, I wanted to connect the four different types of courage displayed in these selections.
 Since songs often have three or four verses, and our themes include three or four selections, it seemed like the perfect fit and it would provide students with a unique way to express their understanding of the characters.

-- Groups then created a published copy of their lyrics to present to the class (and to practice their presentation).
+Groups then created a published copy of their lyrics to present to the class (and to practice their presentation).

-- Finally, and optionally, if you are comfortable with Garageband, it would be easy to make a backing track and allow students to record their voices singing their own lyrics.
+Finally, and optionally, if you are comfortable with Garageband, it would be easy to make a backing track and allow students to record their voices singing their own lyrics.

 In the end, we have an approach to a response to literature that incorporates novelty, abstract and concrete thinking, a classic, the arts, and a really fun time!